Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Get the dataset's refresh job status

 Get the status of the import workflow lauch on the dataset's refresh.
+This endpoint needs to be called to update a dataset IngestionStatus or TwincacheStatus

 ### Example